 This is a “newer” compound in the additive world and is used as a preservative substitute for parabens and formaldehyde-releasing compounds (which are bad).
 Preservatives are essential for stopping bacterial growth in water and nutrient-rich mixtures.

 In high doses, it can be irritating, drying, and damaging to the skin and lungs.
 However, it’s shown to be relatively harmless in small doses.
-Europe (who is far stricter than USA with its food/health laws) has approved it as an additive but only under 1%.
+Europe (which is far stricter than the USA with its food/health laws) has approved it as an additive but only under 1%.

 PHOSPHOLIPID – Safe

-A naturally occurring complex lipid which contains glycerol, two fatty acids, and a phosphate group.
-Can be used as an emulsifier, a liposome former, a solubilizer and a wetting agent.
+A naturally occurring complex lipid that contains glycerol, two fatty acids, and a phosphate group.
+Can be used as an emulsifier, a liposome former, a solubilized, and a wetting agent.
 Data seems to suggest there are no dangers.

 POLOXAMER 184 – Safe

 A surfactant and cleansing agent.
 Several papers suggest it’s fine, with no known toxic or allergic issues.

 Derived from glycerin and a fatty acid.
 It is commonly used as an emulsifier or surfactant.
 It doesn’t show up on any warning guides etc.